 - a.
 The minimum area of any MU District is one acre. - b.
 Prior to the issuance of any building permits or other authorization, all projects in the MU District shall receive approval by the City Council, following a recommendation by the Planning Commission.
-This approval may be grateful for a specific plan for the development of an MU District in lieu of a plan for individual projects, provided that any subsequent developments are consistent with the specific plan.
+This approval may be granted for a specific plan for the development of an MU District in lieu of a plan for individual projects, provided that any subsequent developments are consistent with the specific plan. - c.

-- c.
 Applications for approval must contain at a minimum the following information: - 1.
-A detailed site map, including: - (a) A boundary survey, - (b) site dimensions, - (c) contour lines at no greater than five (5) foot intervals, - (d) adjacent public rights of way, transportation routes, and pedestrian or bicycle systems, - (e) description of adjacent land uses, - (f) utility service to the site and easements through the other considerations that may affect development, and - (g) description of other sire features, including drainage, soils, of other considerations that may affect development. - 2.
-A development plan, including: - (a) A site layout, including the location of proposed buildings, parking, open space, and other facilities, - (b) location, capacity, and conceptual design of parking facilities, - (c) description of the use of individual buildings, - (d) description of all use types to be included in the project or area, and maximum floor area devoted to each general use, - (e) maximum height of buildings, - (f) schematic location and design of open space in the site, including a landscaping plan, - (g) vehicular and pedestrian circulation plan, including relationship to external transportation systems, - (h) schematic building elevations and sections if required to describe the project, - (i) grading plans, - (j) proposed sewer and utility improvements, and - (k) location, sizes, and types of all proposed signage. - 3.
-Specific proposed development regulations for the project, including: - (a) The specific use types permitted within he proposed district, - (b) maximum floor area ratios, - (c) front, side, and rear yard setbacks, - (d) maximum height, - (e) maximum building and impervious coverage, and - (f) design standards applicable to the projects. - 4.
+A detailed site map, including: - (a) a boundary survey - (b) site dimensions - (c) contour lines at no greater than five-foot intervals - (d) adjacent public rights of way, transportation routes, and pedestrian or bicycle systems

+- (e) description of adjacent land uses - (f) utility service to the site and easements through the site - (g) description of other site features, including drainage, soils, or other considerations that may affect development. - 2.
+A development plan, including: - (a) a site layout, including the location of proposed buildings, parking, open space, and other facilities - (b) location, capacity, and conceptual design of parking facilities - (c) description of the use of individual buildings - (d) description of all use types to be included in the project or area, and maximum floor area devoted to each general use - (e) (e) maximum height of buildings - (f) schematic location and design of open space on the site, including a landscaping plan - (g) vehicular and pedestrian circulation plan, including relationship to external transportation systems - (h) schematic building elevations and sections if required to describe the project - (i) grading plans - (j) proposed sewer and utility improvements - (k) location, sizes, and types of all proposed signage. - 3.
+Specific proposed development regulations for the project, including: - (a) the specific use types permitted within the proposed district - (b) maximum floor area ratios - (c) front, side, and rear yard setbacks - (d) maximum height - (e) maximum building and impervious coverage (f) design standards applicable to the project. - 4.
 A traffic impact analysis, if required by the City.